-Omada Cloud controller is deployed on the Omada Cloud server, providing paid license service with tiered pricing.
-With paid licenses bound to the devices on the controller, you can configure and manage the devices via Omada Cloud Service.
-And you need not purchase an additional hardware device or install the software on the host.
+Omada Cloud controller is deployed on the Omada Cloud server, providing paid service with tiered pricing.
+With a paid subscription to the Omada Cloud Service, you need not purchase an additional hardware device or install the software on the host.